BastilleBSD/bastille/docs/chapters/subcommands/rdr.rst

     # bastille rdr dev1 clear
     nat cleared

-Bastille included 3 options for the three following scenarios.
+Bastille includes 3 options for the three following scenarios.

   - Setting a non-default interface on which to create the rdr rule.
   - Limiting the source IP on the rdr rule.
   - Limiting the destination IP on the rdr rule.

 .. code-block:: shell